-Since 1976, 280 death row inmates have been granted clemency for humanitarian reasons.
+Since 1976, 288 death row prisoners have been granted clemency for humanitarian reasons.
 Humanitarian reasons include doubts about the defendant's guilt or judgments about the death penalty by the governor.
 The clemency process varies from state to state, typically involving the governor or a board of advisors, or both.

-Since 1976, there have been six broad grants of clemency to death row inmates:
+Since 1976, there have been six broad grants of clemency to death row prisoners:

 Gov. Martin O'Malley in Maryland in 2015 (all inmates)

 Gov. Pat Quinn in Illinois in 2011 (all inmates), just before signing bill repealing death penalty

 Gov. Jon Corzine (pictured) in New Jersey in 2007 (all inmates), just before signing bill repealing death penalty

 Gov. George Ryan in Illinois in 2003 (all inmates)

 Gov. Richard Celeste in Ohio in 1991(8 inmates)